CU-ESIIL/Working_group_OASIS/docs/resources/markdown_basics.md

-# Markdown for the Modern Researcher: Efficiency and Clarity
+# Markdown for the Modern Researcher

 ## Introduction